-This CP requires any lost device, once found, to be rigorously investigated and/or destroyed in order to mitigate threats to the integrity of the EUD and any connected systems, because upon being found, the device is considered not secure unless the device meets lost and found requirements (see Section 9.13).
+This CP requires any lost device, once found, to be rigorously investigated and/or destroyed in order to mitigate threats to the integrity of the EUD and any connected systems, because upon being found, the device is considered not secure unless the device meets Lost and Found (LF) requirements that are indicated as "LF" in the Use Case column in the requirements table.
 AOs should consult the DAR CP Risk Assessment (RA) to help make an informed risk decision.

-See Appendix F for additional requirements information and some examples of continuous physical control.
+See Appendix F for additional requirement information and some examples of continuous physical control.